blankluke/pypixplorer/README.rst

 Getting Started
 ===============
-These instructions will get you a copy of this package up and running in your local machine for development and test porpo1uses.
+These instructions will get you a copy of this package up and running in your local machine for development and test porpouses.
 Keep reading if you want to deploy and contribute to the project.

 Prerequisites
 -------------